Preparing the database¶

 language and its translation in the Backend.

-they are not needed, they may be omitted.
+Workspaces.
+If they are not needed, they may be omitted.

-All fields but
+All fields except

-However, we highly recommend creating the fields
+However, we highly recommend to create the fields

 Domain Objects are multi-lingual the fields